 2. Your no claims bonus is carried over indefinitely

-As a general rule your no claims bonus will not be carried over indefinitely in every circumstance.
+As a general rule, your no claims bonus will not be carried over indefinitely in every circumstance.
 For example, if you have no insurance in your own name for two or more years, many insurers will not give you your no claims discount when you reapply for insurance cover.
 This is especially important for those who may be paying for insurance but plan on travelling abroad for a prolonged period of time and won't have a policy active in their own name.
-Checking with your provider is always the best place to start to see where you stand.
+Checking with your provider is always the best place to see where you stand.

 3. Young drivers can't get insured